MicrosoftDocs/power-automate-docs/articles/minit/process-context.md

 ---
 title: Manage settings with process context
-description: Learn about the process settings you can change in the Process Mining desktop app.
+description: Learn about the process settings you can change in Power Automate Process Mining.
 author: rosikm
 contributors:
   - rosikm